vultisig/VultiServer/README.md

 - Triggered when a transaction signing request is made.
 - Joins the transaction signing session using the provided session ID.
 - Waits for all parties to join and complete the signing process.

+## How to setup vultisigner to run locally?

+- Setup redis using docker
+- Open Makefile and confirm relevant values are correct.
+Update if needed.(REACT_APP_VULTISIG_RELAYER_URL, REACT_APP_VULTISIGNER_USER, REACT_APP_VULTISIGNER_PASSWORD)
+- Register a user into redis.
+The user name and password should be same with REACT_APP_VULTISIGNER_USER and REACT_APP_VULTISIGNER_PASSWORD
+- Otherwise, for development purpose, it's also fine to comment out authentication code in api/server.go
+- `make generate-demo`
+- `go run cmd/vultisinger/main.go`
+- In another terminal, `go run cmd/worker/main.go`
+- Done, open `localhost:8080/demo` to test.